Teams, tales and tips – a guide to the local game

 The best hotels for the ground and around town

-Now that the Claremont Lodge has closed, there are few hotels in the town centre.
-The only option is two-room Garvally House, a comfortable two-room guesthouse by West End Park, a 5-10min walk from town, 15-20min from the ground.
+The only other local option, Garvally House, a comfortable guesthouse by West End Park, was not taking bookings in early 2024.
+When it does, it’s a 5-10min walk from town, 15-20min from the ground.

 About 1km north-west of town, up the B9096/Tullibody Road, there’s a scattering of high-standard rural establishments popular for weddings.
 Still within Alloa, they’re a 10min ride into town by regular bus on the main road.